btuckerc/blog/content/Blog-Posts/2024-12-22-Setting-up-a-Blog-with-Obsidian-and-Hugo.md

 ### Creating a DigitalOcean Droplet

-To host the site, I use a DigitalOcean droplet.
-Once you’ve created your droplet, SSH into it to set up the necessary directories:
+To host the site, I set up a DigitalOcean droplet.
+I was already kinda grandfathered in from having my OG-bsky atproto serving from there.
+I had to SSH into it to set up the necessary directories:

 ```bash
 # SSH into your new droplet